wolfSSL/wolfssl/IDE/iOS/README.md

-# wolfSSL and wolfCrypt iOS Xcode Projects
+# wolfSSL and wolfCrypt Xcode Projects for OS X and iOS

-This directory contains two xcodeproj:
+This directory contains the following files:

+1. `wolfssl.xcworkspace` -- workspace with library and testsuite client
+2. `wolfssl_testsuite.xcodeproj` -- project to run the testsuite.
-1. `wolfssl.xcodeproj` -- builds wolfSSL and wolfCrypt
+3. `wolfssl.xcodeproj` -- project to build OS/x and iOS libraries for wolfSSL and/or wolfCrypt
-2. `wolfssl-FIPS.xcodeproj` -- builds wolfSSL and wolfCrypt-FIPS if available
+4. `wolfssl-FIPS.xcodeproj` -- project to build wolfSSL and wolfCrypt-FIPS if available

-Both projects will build the library `libwolfssl.a` and produce a directory named `include` with the wolfSSL and wolfCrypt headers, and the CyaSSL and CtaoCrypt compatibility headers.
-Specific build options may be added to the `IPHONE` section of the file `wolfssl/wolfcrypt/settings.h`.
+5. `user_settings.h` -- custom library settings, which are shared across projects

+The library will output as `libwolfssl_osx.a` or 'libwolfssl_ios.a` depending on the target.
+It will also copy the wolfSSL/wolfCrypt (and the CyaSSL/CtaoCrypt compatibility) headers into an `include` directory located in `Build/Products/Debug` or `Build/Products/Release`.

+For the library and testsuite to link properly the build location needs to be configured as realitive to workspace.
+1. File -> Workspace Settings (or Xcode -> Preferences -> Locations -> Locations)
+2. Derived Data -> Advanced
+3. Custom -> Relative to Workspace
+4. Products -> Build/Products

+These Xcode projects define the `WOLFSSL_USER_SETTINGS` preprocessor to enable the `user_settings.h` file for setting macros across multiple projects.

+If needed the Xcode preprocessors can be modifed with these steps:
+1. Click on the Project in "Project Navigator".
+2. Click on the "Build Settings" tab.
+3. Scroll down to the "Apple LLVM 6.0 - Preprocessing" section.
+4. Open the disclosure for "Preprocessor Macros" and use the "+" and "-" buttons to modify.
+Remember to do this for both Debug and Release.

 ## wolfSSL